intel/QAT_Engine/README.md

 Mandatory

 --with-qat_dir=/path/to/qat_driver
-    Specify the path to the source code of the Intel&reg; QAT Driver.
-This path is needed for compilation in order to locate the Intel&reg; QAT header files.
+    Specify the path to the source code of the Intel(R) QAT Driver.
+This path is needed for compilation in order to locate the Intel(R) QAT header files.
     If you do not specify this the build will fail.
-    For example if using the QATmux.L.2.6.0-60.tar.gz driver package that was unpacked to `/QAT`, and you are using an Intel&reg; Communications Chipset 8925 to 8955 Series device then you would use the following setting:
+    For example if using the QATmux.L.2.6.0-60.tar.gz driver package that was unpacked to `/QAT`, and you are using an Intel(R) Communications Chipset 8925 to 8955 Series device then you would use the following setting:
     --with-qat_dir=/QAT/QAT1.6

 --with-openssl_dir=/path/to/openssl
-    Specify the path to the top level of the OpenSSL\* source code.
+    Specify the path to the top level of the OpenSSL* source code.
 This path is needed so that the compilation can locate the OpenSSL header files and also because the mkerr.pl script is needed from the OpenSSL source files in order to generate the engine specific error source files.
 If you do not specify this the build will fail.
-    For example if you cloned the OpenSSL\* Github\* repository from within `/` then you would use the following setting:
+    For example if you cloned the OpenSSL* Github* repository from within `/` then you would use the following setting:
     --with-openssl_dir=/openssl

 --with-openssl_install_dir=/path/to/openssl_install
-    Specify the path to the top level where the OpenSSL\* build was installed to.
+    Specify the path to the top level where the OpenSSL* build was installed to.
 This is needed so that the qat.so engine library can be copied into the folder containing the other dynamic engines when you run 'make install'.
 If you do not specify this then 'make install' will fail.
-    For example if you installed OpenSSL to its default location of `/usr/local/ssl` then you would use the following setting:
+    For example if you installed OpenSSL* to its default location of `/usr/local/ssl` then you would use the following setting:
     --with-openssl_install_dir=/usr/local/ssl

 Mandatory (when using the Upstream Intel&reg; QAT Driver)

 --enable-upstream_driver/--disable-upsteam_driver
-    Enable/Disable linking against the Upstream Intel&reg; QAT Driver.
-If linking against the Upstream Intel&reg; QAT Driver then this option must be enabled (disabled by default).
+    Enable/Disable linking against the Upstream Intel(R) QAT Driver.
+If linking against the Upstream Intel(R) QAT Driver then this option must be enabled (disabled by default).

 Optional

 --with-qat_build_dir=/path/to/qat_driver/build
-    Specify the path to the location of the built Intel&reg; QAT Driver library files.
-This path is needed in order to link to the userspace libraries of the Intel&reg; QAT Driver.
+    Specify the path to the location of the built Intel(R) QAT Driver library files.
+This path is needed in order to link to the userspace libraries of the Intel(R) QAT Driver.
     The default if not specified is to use the path specified by --with-qat_dir with '/build' appended.
 You only need to specify this parameter if the driver library files have been built somewhere other than the default.